 Grading is most often accomplished using modern heavy equipment such as excavators and bulldozers for a rough finish.
 For a smoother finished result, graders may be utilized to produce a finer finish.

 Experienced engineers understand how land grading techniques will impact the final results.
-This includes:

 - Meeting the needs and expectations of the client

-- Provide the necessary drainage requirements
+- Providing the necessary drainage requirements

-- Consider all environmental concerns
+- Considering all environmental concerns

 These terms are sometimes used interchangeably, but there is a distinction.
 Excavation is usually done in the beginning stages of construction for such tasks as removing soil for swimming pools, creating walkway and sidewalk foundations, and digging trenches or channels for utilities.